-The Compliant Approved Assessor report must then be submitted to Westmeath County Council, together with the completed registration form (this will have been supplied to the applicant by the Approved Assessor with the report) and a fee of €50 in respect of renewals or €70 in respect of a new Certificate of Compliance (including cases where the previous one
+The Compliant Approved Assessor report must then be submitted to Westmeath County Council, together with the completed registration form (this will have been supplied to the applicant by the Approved Assessor with the report) and a fee of €50 in respect of renewals or €70 in respect of a new Certificate of Compliance (including cases where the previous one had lapsed).

 On the basis of this documentation, Westmeath County Council, as appropriate will make a decision on the issue of a Certificate of Compliance for an installation.